vincentclaes/stepview/README.md

 # StepView

-Follow up on AWS Stepfunctions over different accounts, over different regions, in the terminal.
+Follow up on all your AWS Stepfunctions over different accounts, over different regions, right from the terminal.

 ![stepview](./assets/stepview.png)